miketheman/elgato.dart/README.md

 then settles back to whatever configured setting I had it before I powered it down.

-Elgato provides a couple of interfaces - one is the [macOS Control Center][] which doesn't provide a single on/off toggle, and they provide [Android][] and [iOS][] apps that **do** have an on/off toggle, but I don't want to have pull my phone out every time I want to turn the ligths on and off.
+Elgato provides a couple of interfaces - one is the [macOS Control Center][], and they provide [Android][] and [iOS][] apps, but I don't want to have pull my phone out every time I want to turn the ligths on and off, and the desktop interface is two clicks, and I'm lazy.

 There's also the [Elgato Stream Deck][] controllers, but even at the smallest size it costs about $80USD, and I didn't want to spend that much on a light